 Actual 45 mm size by Richard Kissling / Huguenin, Le Locle

-Embosoming flora laurels of triumph, honors granted to champions of the shot compete.
+Garlanded by flora laurels of triumph, honouring the champions of the shooting competition.

 “In 1499 May 22nd Battle of Calven, Benedikt Fontana earned himself the title of Captain Glory when he died in the Battle of Calven.
 Although the fighting troops were under the command of the Zurich captain Dietrich Freuler, Fontana went down in history as a hero, as Freuler suddenly began to hesitate with the attack when the situation became critical.
 Fontana, however, saw that there was no way back.
 He quickly took command and commanded the attack.
-The battle ultimately won by the Graubünden, while Fontana left his life.
+The battle ultimately won by the Graubünden, though Fontana departed this life.

 About his death the following story is told: Benedikt Fontana was badly injured by an enemy bullet, while he stormed as a captain at the head of the Graubünden troops to the Austrians.
 Struggling with death, he held the wound on his abdomen with his left hand while he aimed his sword at the enemy with his right hand.
 Turning his face towards the comrades, he spurred on to victory with the last of his strength: